-Johnny Carson Park (400 South Bob Hope Drive, Burbank).
+• Johnny Carson Park (400 South Bob Hope Drive, Burbank).
 The Johnny Carson Park is a 20-acre park that consists of land north and south of Highway 134 bounded by Bob Hope Drive to the west, West Parkside Avenue to the north, Providence St. Joseph Medical Center to the east, and the Los Angeles River to the south.
 Highway 134 and Riverside Drive run through the park (east to west), thereby dividing it into three separate land areas.
 The main portion of the park is the larger northern-most section, located immediately north of Highway 134.
 This area of Johnny Carson Park is approximately 11.5 acres and includes a playground, exercise circuit training path, restrooms, outdoor stage, multiple park benches (4) and picnic tables (20), and a stream-like drainage channel with two bridge crossings.
-In addition to these recreational amenities, the park includes large Sycamores and non-native park trees, of which those occurring under the transmission line are routinely trimmed.
+In addition to these occurring under the transmission line are routinely trimmed.
 This area of the park receives approximately 50,000 annual visitors and typically, hosts one large event per month from March through November, with attendance ranging from 1,000 to 5,000 people.
-According to the City of Burbank Parks, Recreation and Community Services Department, specific events include car shows in April, June, September, and October; The St. Francis Xavier Church picnic in April: the Providence High School picnic in May: the Burbank Burroughs High School Alumni picnic in June; and the City-sponsored Red Ribbon Day in October.
-Providence High School uses the park throughout the school year for their track team and a variety of organized school events.
 In addition, this area hosts smaller events (150 to 300 people) on a weekly basis, including dog shows, picnics, and church events.
 All events typically occur in the main event area, near the outdoor stage and restrooms.